Peckmore/Journey/README.md

 `WebView2` does not provide programmatic access to the travellog, other than being able to navigate backwards or forwards.
 It also does not allow for manipulation of the travellog, or the ability to change entries that are in the stack.

-At the time of this project, the only way to access the full travellog is using the Chrome DevTools Protocol [^devtools-protocol], which provides a way of obtaining the entire history and which entry the user is currently on. [^navigation-history] There is still no way to manipulate the history however, although it is a requested feature. [^travellog-api]
+At the time of this project, the only way to access the full travellog is using the Chrome DevTools Protocol [^devtools-protocol], which provides a way of obtaining the entire history and which entry the user is currently on. [^navigation-history] There is no way to manipulate the history however, although it is a requested feature. [^travellog-api]

 Without the ability to manipulate the history for a browser session, our design has to change to accomodate what we can achieve.
 Previously, the concept was that the user could click on any node in the browsing tree and navigate to the respective page.
-As part of that navigation, we would replace the travellog within the browser to reflect the users current page.
+As part of that navigation, we would replace the travellog within the browser to reflect the users current position.

 However, although we could still navigate to any page the user clicks in the tree, we are unable to control how that navigation would appear in the travellog - any page in the tree that was navigated to that wasn't currently in the browser travellog would appear as a new navigation, and therefore as a new child node of the current page, rather than changing the current page to an existing node.